richardhapb/lspdock/ides.md

 2. Update the **Server Path** setting to:
    ```
-   lsproxy
+   lspdock
    ```
 3. Restart VSCode and open a project.
-LSProxy will act as a proxy for the LSP server.
+LSPDock will act as a proxy for the LSP server.

 ---

 ## General Approach for Other IDEs

-If your IDE supports configuring an external Language Server Protocol (LSP), you can use LSProxy by following these general steps:
+If your IDE supports configuring an external Language Server Protocol (LSP), you can use LSPDock by following these general steps:

 ### Prerequisites
 - Ensure your IDE supports LSP configuration.
-- Know the path to the LSProxy binary (e.g., `/usr/local/bin/lsproxy`).
+- Know the path to the LSPDock binary (e.g., `/usr/local/bin/lspdock`).

 ### Steps